Frisa, a Republican, was the representative for New York’s 4th congressional district from 1995 to 1996.

-Each dot in the chart below was a member of the House of Representatives in 1996.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Frisa is shown as a purple triangle. (analysis methodology)
+Frisa is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1996 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Frisa was the primary sponsor of 1 bill that was enacted:

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if about one third or more of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

 Frisa sponsored bills primarily in these issue areas:

 Some of Frisa’s most recently sponsored bills include...

 - H.R.
 3867 (104th): Developmental Disabilities Assistance and Bill of Rights Act Amendments of 1996